Stories of Kindness and Community

 Jessica Zhang is an aspiring social entrepreneur from California.
 Not only does she spread yoga and kindness through her nonprofit and teaching yoga classes, but she also loves to write for her school newspaper, travel to new countries, and play squash.
 As she starts college in the fall, she looks forward to expanding her horizons through writing, activism, and public policy.

 Josh Greenblatt is a multidisciplinary artist living in New York.
 As an actor and singer, Josh has been seen on stages across the U.S. and has toured internationally.
 Josh has also had voice characters appear on on Disney and Nickelodeon.
 They are currently creating work under the name THEY.
 Josh's passions include empowerment and activism.

-Joshua Hollin is a singer and songwriter living in New York City.
-Josh recently graduated from Florida Atlantic University with his Bachelors in Commercial Music Composition.
-In 2017, Josh initiated “Channel Kindness Radio,” a recurring podcast series featured on channelkindness.org, which centered around non profit organizations and people who are actively making a difference in their communities.
-In the future, Josh wishes to combine his passion for music, marketing, and media, in a way that makes a difference.
+Joshua Hollin is a singer, songwriter, and musician currently living in South Florida.
+Josh recently graduated Florida Atlantic University with his Bachelors in Commercial Music Composition.
+In 2017, Josh initiated "Channel Kindness Radio," a recurring podcast series featured on channelkindness.org, which centered around non profit organizations and people who are actively making a difference in their communities.
+In the future, Josh wishes to combine his passion for music, marketing, and media in a way that makes a difference.

 Juan Acosta is 22 years old, he’s originally from Woodland, CA but currently resides in San Francisco.
 Juan is a Mental Health & LGBTQ+ advocate and a national speaker.
 He began doing community service at age 13 and raked up more than 200+ community service hours by age 15, receiving recognition from non-profits and government agencies.
 Since then Juan has collaborated with numerous organizations, drafted a historic LGBTQ+ proclamation for the city of Woodland, served as Assistant Director of the Queer Alliance Club at San Francisco State, and is the Program coordinator for California’s toll-free “Warm Line”.